“Who will help me build my book?” asked the Red Hen

 My official job classification was not, however, that of Graphics Designer.
 On paper, I was the Section’s last Cartographer.

 This was a sore point.
 Although I worked in the field of Graphics Design for the whole of my term of employment for both the Department of Parks and Recreation, and for the Department of City Planning, Management refused to promote me into the Designer classification.
 The whole classification of Cartographer was eliminated at some point in the late 1990s.
 After that point, all of the Cartographers were expected to transition into the classification of GIS specialist.
 Those who did not, (or were not given the training to) will take the classification with them when they retire.
 The City is no longer hiring Cartographers.
+By this time it may no longer be employing Cartographers.

 It definitely no longer hires Cartographers to serve as Graphics Designers.
 But prior to the elimination of the classification it did.
 At least in the Planning Department.